saptarshimondal/Comics-Manga-Downloader-Extension/README.md

 **Although this extension was created to download comics / manga, it will also work on any website which has `<img>` or `<canvas>` attribute.**

-_Currently it is using built in `window.print()` method to save the images as pdf, but in near future I will implement direct download option._

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- HOW TO USE -->